 Is Cardamom Safe?

 The short answer is yes; cardamom is generally considered safe for dogs in small amounts.
-However, its important to remember that dogs have different dietary needs than humans and cannot eat every food that humans do.
+However, it‘s important to remember that dogs have different dietary needs than humans and cannot eat every food that humans do.

 Nutritional Composition